 HSBC Bank USA remains committed to assisting customers who are experiencing financial difficulties, and we will continue to review our policies and processes to make modification and other account management alternatives for the benefit of our customers more easily accessible to those in need of assistance.
-Home preservation continues to be a cornerstone of our business, and foreclosure is viewed as a last resort.
 Foreclosure proceedings are only instituted when other reasonable alternatives have been exhausted and where the borrower is seriously delinquent.
 We also offer assistance, including financial, to those wishing to leave a property without having to go through the foreclosure process.